MicroMouth-Marvels/MicroMouth--Marvels/Readme.mouthwash.md

-# Effects of probiotic mouthwash on the oral microbiome health
+# Effects of probiotic mouthwash on the oral microbiome health.

 ## Overview
 This file contains an in-depth analysis from the data obtained from experiment carried on a probiotic mouthwash on market using PH testing, Gum bleeding and Plaque as our experimental protocols.